 - OR 211 Pedestrian-Bicycle Improvements This project is partially funded with a Multimodal Transportation Enhance Program (MTEP) grant to provide a pedestrian and bicycle connection from the Safeway Shopping Center to east of Ona Way on the north side of Highway 211. - OR 213 All Roads Transportation Safety (ARTS) Project This project is a state delivered federal project to install safety upgrades, such as lighting and signage, to improve intersection safety along the Hwy 213 corridor.
-The project is focused mainly on the intersection of Hwy 213 and Toliver Road. - Shops Decant Facility This project will construct a drying bed for street sweeping materials to reduce the trucking and disposal costs of street sweeping debris. - City Hall Remodel Ph 3 This project will replace single pane windows in the conference room, upgrade portions of the HVAC system, add office space and improve material storage and clerical work areas. - OR 213-Toliver Road Roundabout This project will construct a roundabout to improvement traffic flow and safety at this high crash intersection.
+The project is focused mainly on the intersection of Hwy 213 and Toliver Road. - Shops Decant Facility This project will construct a drying bed for street sweeping materials to reduce the trucking and disposal costs of street sweeping debris. - OR 213-Toliver Road Roundabout This project will construct a roundabout to improvement traffic flow and safety at this high crash intersection.
 Improvements to crash rates were made recently with the reduction in speed limits along OR 213. - OR 211-Molalla Avenue Signal This project is listed in the Transportation Master Plan high priority project list and city's Capital Improvement Plan.
 This project will construct a signal and install dedicated left turn lanes in the east-west directions. - Molalla Forest Road Bike/Ped Pathway Ph 1 This project is listed in the Transportation Master Plan high priority project list, Parks Master Plan, and city's Capital Improvement Plan.
-This project will remove an old timber culvert at Bear Creek and prepare the site for a new pedestrian bridge. - Molalla Avenue Intersection Improvements (Heintz and 5th) This project is listed in the Transportation Master Plan high priority project list and city's Capital Improvement Plan.
-This project will construct a dedicated left turn lane in the north-south directions and create an allway stop at both locations.
+This project will install a new bicycle and pedestrian bridge across Bear Creek. - Multiple Shared Lane Striping Projects.